CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: CSI Reconstruction and Localization

 \subsection{Fingerprint Reconstruction}

 When APs are altered, the CSI fingerprints seem to be useless.
 Yet, recollecting new CSI is time-consuming and economically inefficient.
 An interesting question is whether the outdated CSI fingerprints combined with a few fresh CSI samples from the reference points can be used to generate the updated fingerprints without cumbersome survey of all the sites.
+A reference point (RP) is a mobile terminal that continuously collect the fingerprints such as CSI from surrounding APs.
 We observe that the factors influencing CSI such as the building layout usually change very gently despite the change of the location of an AP.
 The path loss pattern of spatially adjacent points may change in a similar way.
 Therefore, we leverage the transfer learning approach to reconstruct the CSI database at new scenarios with the knowledge gained from the outdated fingerprints.

-To be more accurate, the main target of transfer learning is to find a transform matrix $\mathbf{A}$ that projects both the outdated CSI data, serving as the source domain, and the updated CSI data, serving as the target domain, into a subspace where data distribution is matched.
+{Similar to \cite{6751384},} the main target of transfer learning is to find a transform matrix $\mathbf{A}$ that projects both the outdated CSI data, serving as the source domain, and the updated CSI data, serving as the target domain, into a subspace where data distribution is matched.
 The properties of CSI radio map should be preserved at the same time.
 By projecting outdated CSI data into the subspace, we reconstruct the CSI fingerprints which achieve high localization accuracy.
-It is assumed that training points includes all RPs.
+It is assumed that training points include all RPs.
 In the following, we present how to find the optimal transform matrix $\mathbf{A}$.
 The notations that we use are listed in Table \ref{table: notation1}.